 iCloud data that is stored on Apple’s servers with a key owned by Apple can be subpoenaed.
 With probable cause and a warrant, authorities can request specific data from Apple.

 Photos are encrypted on-device and in the cloud.
 Your iCloud Photo Library itself is end-to-end encrypted, much like iMessage.
-Taking a photo and storing it in the cloud is completely invisible to Apple, however, there is a similar exception.
+Taking a picture and storing it in the cloud is entirely invisible to Apple.
+However, there is an exception.

-Third-party apps that store data using Apple’s CloudKit API, as well as apps like Reminders, Calendar, and Contacts all store data encrypted on Apple’s servers.
-Data that needs to be synced regularly but doesn’t need as strong protection is stored this way by default.
+Third-party apps that store data using Apple’s CloudKit API and apps like Reminders, Calendar, and Contacts all store data encrypted on Apple’s servers.
+Data that needs to be synced regularly but doesn’t need strong protection is stored this way by default.
 Advanced Data Protection won't end-to-end encrypt mail, contacts, or calendar events due to the open nature of those data types.

-Apple doesn’t fully end-to-end encrypt everything, because users who lose their passwords would lose access to all of their data.
-Anything you want to be encrypted and stored in a way that cannot be subpoenaed will need to be stored locally or be managed by the user.
+Apple doesn’t fully end-to-end encrypt everything by default because users who lose their passwords would lose access to all of their data.
+That's why Advanced Data Protection has such strict requirements for being turned on by the user.

 iCloud is a replacement for the preceding service MobileMe, a subscription service that offered many of the same features as the modern-day iCloud.

-Originally known as iTools in 2000, it was rebranded as .Mac in 2002 before becoming MobileMe in 2008.
-Along with the name changes, Apple also altered the service from its Mac-focused offering to one that was multi-platform by the end of its life, with it compatible with iOS devices as well as Windows platforms.
+Known initially as iTools in 2000, it was rebranded as .Mac in 2002 before becoming MobileMe in 2008.
+Along with the name changes, Apple also altered the service from its Mac-focused offering to one that was multi-platform by the end of its life, with it compatible with iOS devices and Windows platforms.

 Just like iCloud, MobileMe provided cloud storage and iDisk alongside address book and calendar synchronization, the MobileMe Gallery for sharing images and video, and iWeb Publish website creation, among other elements.